thremulation-station/thremulation-station/README.md

 <hr />
 <br>
 Thremulation Station is an approachable small-scale threat emulation and detection range.
-It leans on Atomic Red Team for emulating threats, and the Elastic Endpoint Agent for detection.
+Use Prelude Operator to **emulate** threats, and the Elastic Endpoint Agent to **detect**.

 <br>
 <br>